sht2017/frida-clr.net-patch/README.md

 The patches migrate Frida CLR from the legacy .NET Framework to modern .NET, enabling better cross-platform compatibility and modern .NET features.
 WPF specific features have been removed.

+I started this project because I would like to use Frida in my **Steam Pal** project (haven't released yet), which is an extension about convenient searching and managing the library for Command Palette of PowerToys.
+Somehow, I found that the Frida CLR bindings are strongly related to WPF, which doesn't fit the specific purpose of my project.
+So I decided to migrate the Frida CLR bindings to modern .NET and remove the WPF dependencies.

 ## Features

 - Automatic daily checks for new Frida releases